 Photo Credit: @abbiesurfs

 International Surfing Day is held annually during the third week of June.
 It celebrates the sport with an environmental focus on protecting the oceans.
-Celebrate with us on June 20 by renting a surfboard and heading out to ride those waves!
+Celebrate with us on June 17 by renting a surfboard or signing up for a surf lesson and heading out to ride those waves!
 Gnarly, dude!